OpenEvalProject/evals/manuscripts/elife-104979/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01s434164 Center for Dementia Research, Nathan S. Kline Institute Orangeburg United States
+1. Center for Dementia Research, Nathan S. Kline Institute Orangeburg United States ([ROR:01s434164](https://ror.org/01s434164))
-2. https://ror.org/0190ak572 Department of Psychiatry, New York University Grossman School of Medicine New York United States
+2. Department of Psychiatry, New York University Grossman School of Medicine New York United States ([ROR:0190ak572](https://ror.org/0190ak572))
-3. https://ror.org/046eh8t80 CHDI Management/CHDI Foundation New York United States
+3. CHDI Management/CHDI Foundation New York United States ([ROR:046eh8t80](https://ror.org/046eh8t80))
-4. https://ror.org/0190ak572 Neuroscience Institute, New York University Grossman School of Medicine New York United States
+4. Neuroscience Institute, New York University Grossman School of Medicine New York United States ([ROR:0190ak572](https://ror.org/0190ak572))
-5. https://ror.org/0190ak572 Department of Cell Biology, New York University Grossman School of Medicine New York United States
+5. Department of Cell Biology, New York University Grossman School of Medicine New York United States ([ROR:0190ak572](https://ror.org/0190ak572))

 † Corresponding author

 ## Abstract

 Huntington’s disease (HD) is caused by the expansion of the polyglutamine stretch in huntingtin protein (HTT) resulting in hallmark aggresomes/inclusion bodies (IBs) composed of mutant huntingtin protein (mHTT) and its fragments.
 Stimulating autophagy to enhance mHTT clearance is considered a potential therapeutic strategy for HD.
 Our recent evaluation of the autophagic-lysosomal pathway (ALP) in human HD brain reveals upregulated lysosomal biogenesis and relatively normal autophagy flux in early Vonsattel grade brains, but impaired autolysosome clearance in late grade brains, suggesting that autophagy stimulation could have therapeutic benefits as an early clinical intervention.
-Here, we tested this hypothesis by crossing the Q175 HD knock-in model with our autophagy reporter mouse TRGL ( T hy-1- R FP- G FP- L C3) to investigate in vivo neuronal ALP dynamics.
+Here, we tested this hypothesis by crossing the Q175 HD knock-in model with our autophagy reporter mouse TRGL (Thy-1-RFP-GFP-LC3) to investigate in vivo neuronal ALP dynamics.
 In the Q175 and/or TRGL/Q175 mice, mHTT was detected in autophagic vacuoles and also exhibited a high level of colocalization with autophagy receptors p62/SQSTM1 and ubiquitin in the IBs.
 Compared to the robust lysosomal pathology in late-stage human HD striatum, ALP alterations in Q175 models are also late-onset but milder, that included a lowered phospho-p70S6K level, lysosome depletion, and autolysosome elevation including more poorly acidified autolysosomes and larger-sized lipofuscin granules, reflecting impaired autophagic flux.
 Administration of a mTOR inhibitor to 6-mo-old TRGL/Q175 normalized lysosome number, ameliorated aggresome pathology while reducing mHTT-, p62-, and ubiquitin-immunoreactivities, suggesting the beneficial potential of autophagy modulation at early stages of disease progression.

 ## Introduction